 In connection with the Applied Epi acquisition, the Company recorded a \$7.0 million write-off of the fair values of acquired in-process technology projects that had not reached technological feasibility and had no alternative uses.
 On the date of acquisition, Applied Epi's in-process technology value was comprised of programs related to research systems, production systems, performance products and MOCVD systems that were approximately 40%, 40%, 50% and 25% complete, respectively.
 The value assigned to purchased in-process technology was determined by using the income approach, which involves estimating the discounted after-tax cash flows attributable to projects, based on the projects' stage of completion.
 The rate used to discount net cash flows to their present value was 25%.
+It is the opinion of management that the assumptions used at the time of the acquisition were reasonable.

 In connection with the TM acquisition, approximately \$1.2 million of the purchase price was allocated to in-process technology projects for projects that had not reached technological feasibility and had no alternative future uses and thus, the amounts were expensed as of the date of acquisition.
+On the date of acquisition, the majority of TM's in-process technology value was comprised of the Fanou project, which was approximately 90% complete, with the remainder completed in the first quarter of 2002.
+The value assigned to purchased in-process technology was determined by using the income approach and the rate used to discount net cash flows to their present value was 28%.
+The actual results of the Fanou project did not differ materially from the underlying assumptions used by the Company.

 Expenditures to complete both Applied Epi's and TM's projects are subject to change, given the uncertainties of the development process, and no assurances can be given that deviations from these estimates will not occur.
 Additionally, the projects will require maintenance R&D after they have reached a state of technological and commercial feasibility.
 There are risks associated with these projects, and there is no assurance that these projects will meet with technological or commercial success.